 PC Bottleneck Calculator

 To get best performance fro myour system, its necessary to plan a balanced build and try to identify early whether you’re CPU-bound or GPU-bound.
-Our tool will help you to quickly get your bottleneck percentage so you know what is slowing down the PC.
-For detailed help, see our guide on how to Build a Custom PC.
+Our CPU bottleneck calculator will help you to quickly get your bottleneck percentage so you know what is slowing down the PC.

 Easy Input